Being multi-passionate or a multipotentialite is having many interests and creative pursuits that can support you in business for yourself.

 Emilie Wapnick has commented: “My resume reads like it belongs to ten different people.”

-My video above includes a clip from her very popular TED Talk: “Why some of us don’t have one true calling.”
+My video above includes a clip from her very popular TED Talk video: “Why some of us don’t have one true calling.”

 Emilie Wapnick writes: